Partron1/E-Waste_Project/README.md

 Electrical and electronic equipment (EEE) has become essential to everyday life.
 Its availability and widespread use have enabled much of the global population to benefit from higher living standards.

-- Global E-Waste Generation: In 2019, **53.6 million metric tons (Mt)** of e-waste were generated worldwide.
-This marks an increase of **9.2 Mt since 2014**.
+- *Global E-Waste Generation: In 2019, **53.6 million metric tons (Mt)** of e-waste were generated worldwide.
+This marks an increase of **9.2 Mt since 2014**.*

-- Recycling Shortfalls: Only **17.4%** of e-waste was officially documented as properly collected and recycled in 2019.
-Although recycling increased by **1.8 Mt**, it did not keep pace with the overall growth in e-waste.
+- *Recycling Shortfalls: Only **17.4%** of e-waste was officially documented as properly collected and recycled in 2019.
+Although recycling increased by **1.8 Mt**, it did not keep pace with the overall growth in e-waste.*

-- Regional Insights – Europe: Highest per capita e-waste generation: **16.2 kg** per person.
+- *Regional Insights – Europe: Highest per capita e-waste generation: **16.2 kg** per person.*

-- Leading in recycling rates: **42.5%** of e-waste was properly collected and recycled, the highest among all continents
+- *Leading in recycling rates: **42.5%** of e-waste was properly collected and recycled, the highest among all continents.*

-Source : (Global E-waste Monitor 20220){https://www.itu.int/pub/D-GEN-E_WASTE.01-2020}
+**Reference** : (Global E-waste Monitor 20220){https://www.itu.int/pub/D-GEN-E_WASTE.01-2020}

 ### Key Stakeholders:

-- **European Environmental Agency (EEA):** Assessing policy effectiveness and setting new e-waste reduction targets.
+- **European Environmental Agency (EEA):** *Assessing policy effectiveness and setting new e-waste reduction targets.*

-- **Recycling and waste management companies:** Identifying high-growth markets for e-waste processing.
+- **Recycling and waste management companies:** *Identifying high-growth markets for e-waste processing.*

-- **Tech and Electronic Manufacturers:** Understanding consumer disposal trends for product life-cycle planning.
+- **Tech and Electronic Manufacturers:** *Understanding consumer disposal trends for product life-cycle planning.*

-- **Sustainability NGOs and Research Institutions:** Advocating for better e-waste policies and public awareness.
+- **Sustainability NGOs and Research Institutions:** *Advocating for better e-waste policies and public awareness.*

 ### Business Question: